iamdeepanjan/imdeepajan/README.md

-- 👋 Hi, I’m @deezy21
+- 👋 Hi, I’m Deepanjan
-- 👀 I’m interested in android dev & web dev
+- 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me ...

 <!---